 Work behaviour

 Idsoe (2003) discussed a framework for work behaviour in the Norwegian EPS, focusing on differences at the individual and systemic level.
 Self-reported work behaviour was investigated among 470 counsellors.
 The analysis showed that the EPS as a whole allocated different priorities to aspects of work behaviour, where traditional individual-centred work was favoured.
 No difference in service delivery was found between offices.
 Rather the analysis indicated that the largest variance component could be attributed to the individual EPS counsellors and their priorities when it came to aspects of their work behaviour.
 The individual differences were considered the most important source of variation in the measure of work behaviour.
-Idsoe (2006) also investigated the predictive value of individual and systemic work behaviour among 470 EPS counsellors, using the outcome variables of job satisfaction, job involvement and organizational commitment.
+Idsoe (2006) also investigated the predictive value of individual and systemic work behaviour among 470 EPS counsellors, using the outcome variables of job satisfaction, job involvement and organisational commitment.
 In addition he explored the extent to which such associations were mediated by positive challenges at work and perceived control at work.
 The analysis showed that systemic work behaviour was positively related to job attitudes, while the traditional, individual work behaviour was not.
 Furthermore, these associations were partially mediated by positive challenges at work and perceived control at work.
 Control for age did not alter the magnitude or pattern of regression coefficients in any substantive way.

-Idsoe, Hagtvet, Bru, Midthassel & Knardahl (2008) studied change in systemic-level work during a three-year national intervention program (the Samtak Program 2000-2003), and explored whether participation in the intervention program and employees’ beliefs about systemic prevention predicted change.
-Self-reported longitudinal change, as well as retrospective change, were studied among 195 psychology counsellors.
-Overall, no significant mean level change in systemic work was found.
+Idsoe, Hagtvet, Bru, Midthassel & Knardahl (2008) studied change in systemic-level work during a three-year national intervention program (the Samtak program 2000–2003), and explored whether participation in the intervention program and employees’ beliefs about systemic prevention predicted change.
+Self-reported longitudinal change, as well as retrospective change, was studied among 195 psychology counsellors.
+Overall, no significant mean-level change in systemic work was found.
 However, retrospective, self-reported significant positive mean-level change for systemic level prevention (SLP) was detected among the EPS counsellors.
 Intervention program participation was associated with individual change in SLP.
 Self-efficacy beliefs about SLP, and school-related etiology beliefs predicted individual change to a certain degree.
 Moreover, the findings showed that individual change in the systemic-level work was positively associated with individual change in job satisfaction.

-Lund (2015) investigated the ongoing SEVU-PPT program (2014-2018) for training and continuing education of employees in the EPS.
+Lund (2015) investigated the on-going SEVU-PPT program (2014–2018) for training and continuing education of employees in the EPS.
 The research question for the study was: how can courses for individual EPS counsellors contribute to developing the EPS towards systemic work behaviour?
 To answer the question, course descriptions, including literature for the course and students’ exams connected to one of the courses, were investigated.
 The analysis revealed relevant literature and theory connected to systemic work behaviour.
-Furthermore that literature and theory were closely connected to the EPS counsellors’ systemic work in day care and schools.
+Furthermore, that literature and theory were closely connected to the EPS counsellors’ systemic work in day care and schools.
 It was also found that systemic work was a key aspect in the exams.
 The author concludes that the SEVU-PPT courses so far have achieved their aims but that this finding cannot predict whether the courses will come to influence the EPS counsellors’ practice.